douglasg14b/TalkDesk-Agent-Monitoring/README.md

 * Can filter your view based on an exclusionary filter that allows multiple OR like strings
 * Can turn coloring off/on on a per status basis
 * Can configure how the coloring is applied based on the time in a pause state
-* Can group certain statuses by way of fuzzy filtering. ie. Combining `Break 1`, `Break 2`, `Break 3` into a single `Break` selection *(Implemented and configrable, not user friendly)*
+* Can group certain statuses by way of fuzzy filtering. ie. Combining `Break 1`, `Break 2`, `Break 3` into a single `Break` selection

 **New Behavior:**
-* When TalkDesk is closed, it will put the user's status into `Offline`. *(Implemented, but not configurable yet)*
+* When TalkDesk is closed, it will put the user's status into `Offline`.
-* Can change the status of users right from the widget instead of having to navigating to the admin panel *(Not yet implemented)*
+* Can change the status of users right from the widget instead of having to navigating to the admin panel

 #### Views
 If the user has access to the TalkDesk admin panel, they will be able to view the pause state of any user under your organization's account, they will also be able to filter their view as well as switch their view between any of the pause states created for their organizations account.